lawrennd/snippets/_business/includes/supply-chain-of-ideas.md

 \newslide{Supply Chain of Ideas}

-\slides{* Need to map idea demand to supply
+\slides{* Need to map idea problems demand to idea supply
+* Need to understand
+  ... problems (demand)
-* Focus on understanding current "stock" of ideas
+  ... current "stock" of solutions (supply)
-* Active management of idea resources
+* Requires *active management* of idea resources
-* Shaping supply to meet demand}
+* Shape supply to meet demand}

 \notes{The objective is to create a system that can generate, evaluate, and deploy ideas efficiently and effectively, while ensuring that people's needs and preferences are met.
 The customer here depends on the context - it could be the public, it could be a business, it could be a government department but very often it's individual citizens.
 The loss of their voice in the innovation economy is a trigger for the gap between the innovation supply (at a macro level) and the innovation demand (at a micro level).}